WebOzy/Drupal-QA-Checklist/README.md

 - [Optional] Configure PHP opcode cache
     - Options; APC, eAccelerator, Xcache or OPcache (built into PHP 5.5)

-## Reverse proxy
+## Reverse proxy (optional)
+Reverse proxies cache your site's static content and can be configured to serve entire pages to anonymous user.

-- Install or setup reverse proxy cache
+- Install a reverse proxy cache
     - Recommended: Varnish or Nginx
 - Configure reverse proxy cache
     - Recommended: Varnish or Nginx